-BCS'sBullis Charter School's curriculum provides a rich, student-centered, project-based learning program designed to help children become independent problem solvers and critical thinkers who draw upon a solid foundation of basic skills in order to solve challenging problems and complex tasks.
-With a thorough grounding in the common care state standardsStandards, and by following the grade level standards in all curricular areas, we ensure that all students receive a balanced curriculum in English Language Arts, Math, Science, and Social Studies as well as Physical Education, Art, Music, Drama, Engineering & Technology, and World Language (Mandarin and/or Spanish).
+BCS's curriculum provides a rich, student-centered, project-based learning program designed to help children become independent problem solvers and critical thinkers who draw upon a solid foundation of basic skills in order to solve challenging problems and complex tasks.
+With a thorough grounding in the common care state standards, and by following the grade level standards in all curricular areas, we ensure that all students receive a balanced curriculum in English Language Arts, Math, Science, and Social Studies as well as Physical Education, Art, Music, Drama, Engineering & Technology, and World Language (Mandarin and/or Spanish).

 Standards for what each student will master and expected learning outcomes provide a basis for articulation among teachers and successful transitions each year for our students.
 Working within grade level teams, teachers use these standards, a variety of assessment tools, and current research on educational practices to design dynamic curricula to meet our students' specific needs, ensuring that every student has equal access to the same delivery of content and opportunity for success.

-Although ourWhile curriculum is coherent and meets the aligns with state standards, it also reflects embodies the essence of the rigor of our specific schoolschool's vision and charters.
-Rooted in high expectations, individualized learning, interdisciplinary inquiry-based learningapproaches, real-world applications, and community-supported learning-and provide, it serves as a robust framework for fostering the 4Cs'4Cs' of 21st-century learning: critical thinking and problem-solving; communication; collaboration; creativity and innovation.
+Although our curriculum is coherent and meets the state standards, it also reflects the rigor of our specific school vision and charter: high expectations, individualized learning, interdisciplinary inquiry-based learning, real world applications, and community supported learning and provide a framework for the '4Cs' of 21st century learning: critical thinking and problem-solving; communication; collaboration; creativity and innovation.
+Programs must also facilitate flexible grouping strategies, accommodate a variety of instructional levels and learning styles, lend to integration to other subject matter, and include technology and quality, authentic assessment tools.
+The educational program emphasizes experiential, hands-on, collaborative learning based on the assessed individual needs of students as envisioned in the school mission.